 Many of us who have had childhood difficulties have shame.
 Shame is that feeling when you feel embarrassed, of that you’ve done something wrong, or you’re not good enough.
+Shame is an adaptive response.
+If someone older than you is nasty, to survive, you adapt by thinking less of yourself, because the other person has power over you.
 Have a look at the video below.

 Thinking about the past seems to be senseless.
 It could even make it worse.
 Which is why when we work with the past, we need help.
 The trauma needs to be processed, not just remembered.
 It needs to be worked on so that it loses its hold on us.
 EMDR is one way to process trauma effectively.

 Sometimes it is difficult to understand how we are hurt.
 We could be traumatized without knowing it by the people who love us the most.
 If our parents had trauma, no matter how much they love us, they could pass that trauma down to us.
 If any of our parents used alcohol to cope, or drugs because of their own traumas, they could be unable to take care of our needs properly.

 We could be traumatized by older siblings or by bullies at school.

 Chronic pain can also cause trauma.
 Repeatedly being left in the lurch by a medical system which can at times seem cold and unfeeling.

 Learning about stress and trauma can be overwhelming.
 Calming the body down helps calm the stress centre, the Limbic System.
 I added a few simple Qi-Gong exercises and other techniques to help on the Daily Program.
 Try to do the program for a few weeks and see if your body feels better.